Efficient Deep Learning-based Estimation of the Vital Signs on Smartphones: Proposed Methods

 \section{Proposed Methods}

-We propose a highly efficient real-time algorithm to estimate heart rate and SpO2 on smartphones and mobile devices.
+We propose a highly efficient real-time algorithm to estimate vital human body signs such as heart rate, SpO2, and RR on smartphones and mobile devices.
 The proposed deep learning method has fewer parameters than the previously proposed architectures for vital sign estimation.
-It also does not require performing any pre-processing on the input PPG signal.